GameTimeline

 Release order

 When Sega shipped each Sonic-branded racer in the US—Saturn R (1997) through CrossWorlds (2025).
-Sonic Drift (Game Gear) and arcade-only cabinets are FAQ-only.
+Sonic Drift (Game Gear) and arcade-only cabinets are optional.

 • Kart fans today → Team Sonic Racing or Sonic Racing: CrossWorlds on Switch/PC